 Even if you’re a beginner, the park is the perfect place to try for the first time, with trails for all levels.
 You can also rent skis at the Nordic Centre!

-There are a number of other incredible cross country ski trails to try out in the Bow Valley and Kananaskis area.
+There are several other incredible cross-country ski trails to try out in the Bow Valley and Kananaskis area.
 You can see them all here!

 11. Canmore Winter Hikes

 Hiking is one of the best things to do in Canmore, and even during the winter months, many of the trails are still accessible.
-That said, ice cleats will be your best friend on many of the hikes.
+That said, ice cleats will be your best friend.
+They are an essential Canadian winter accessory!

-Some of the best Canmore winter hikes are Grassi Lakes, Johnston Canyon (Banff National Park), Troll Falls, Heart Creek, Grotto Canyon, and Barrier Lake.
-Always check the trail reports before heading out!
+Some of the best Canmore winter hikes are Grassi Lakes, Johnston Canyon (Banff National Park), Bow River Loop, Troll Falls, Heart Creek, Grotto Canyon, and Barrier Lake.
+Always check the trail reports before heading out.

 12. Rock Climbing at Elevation Place

-For those days when it’s just too cold to be outside, but you want to stay active, Elevation Place is a great option.
+For those days when it’s just too cold to be outside but you want to stay active, Elevation Place is an excellent option.
 There’s an aquatic center, fitness center, and rock climbing gym!
+For specific operating hours, please visit the online schedule.

-One of the best things to do in Canmore during the winter is to go outdoor skating on one of the many ponds and lakes in the area.
+One of the best things to do in Canmore during winter is to go outdoor ice skating on one of the many ponds and lakes in the area.

-You don’t have to go far to go skating in Canmore either – right in the heart of downtown Canmore on 7th Ave is the Canmore pond outdoor skating rink.
+You don’t have to go far to skate in Canmore – right in the heart of downtown Canmore on 7th Ave is the Canmore pond outdoor skating rink.
 There’s even a heated Gazebo for warming up!
+If you have time, you could also drive up to Lake Louise, one of the most iconic places to go winter skating in Canada.

-If you don’t have your own skates, you can rent them from nearby Gear Up Mountain Sports.
+If you don’t have your skates, you can rent them from Gear Up Mountain Sports.

 14. Downhill Skiing and Snowboarding

-If you’re craving more adventure, you can even take a Canadian Rockies road trip to the amazing ski towns in British Colombia like Revelstoke and Whistler.
+If you’re craving more adventure, you can even take a Canadian Rockies road trip to the famous ski towns in British Colombia like Revelstoke and Whistler and make a weekend out of it.

 15. Photograph the Three Sisters

-One of the things Canmore is most associated with is the three sisters mountain ranges, referred to individually as Big Sister, Middle Sister, and Little Sister.
+One of the landmarks Canmore is most associated with is the three sisters mountain ranges, referred to individually as Big Sister, Middle Sister, and Little Sister.

-While visiting Canmore, take the time to go for a stroll and photograph these majestic mountain peaks.
-You can even join a guided walking tour of the three sisters pathway where you can learn from a local guide all about Canmore’s past, present, and future.
+While visiting Canmore, take the time to photograph these majestic mountain peaks.
+You can even join a guided walking tour of the three sisters pathway, where you’ll learn all about Canmore’s past, present, and future.

 16. Go Ice Climbing

-Canmore is home to some of the best ice climbing locations in the world during the winter months!
-Beginning around November, there are dozens of frozen waterfalls that become accessible to climb, and some are just five minutes from Canmore!
+Canmore is home to some of the best ice climbing locations in the world during the winter months.
+Around November, dozens of frozen waterfalls become accessible to climb, and some are just five minutes from Canmore.

 Where to Stay in Canmore

-Budget: Downtown Canmore Hostel is a great option for those on a budget or solo travelers looking to meet others.
+Budget: Downtown Canmore Hostel is a great option for budget or solo travelers looking to meet others.
 This new, modern hostel has private rooms and dormitories and is steps away from restaurants and cafes.

 Mid-range: The Stoneridge Mountain Resort is a beautiful place to stay in Canmore, with an outdoor hot tub and pool, mountain views from the deck, and proximity to downtown.
 There are various sized apartments to choose from, so it’s perfect if you’re a group.